-If the User Name and Password have been changed with PLANET IP Utility, please enter the new User Name and Password here.
+If the User Name and Password have been changed, please enter the new User Name and Password here.

 After logging on, you should see the following messages at the bottom of Internet Explorer: When you see this message, click Allow to install the required ActiveX control.